Heterogeneous Electrocatalysis

 Even with the simplification to a single descriptor, the space of candidate catalyst configurations is vast:

-Combining all factors, there are on the order of 1,000 candidate configurations per catalyst composition, and billions of total (composition, facet, site, adsorbate) combinations to evaluate.
-Each evaluation requires a DFT relaxation — an \(O(n^3)\) iterative simulation taking hours to days.
+Combining these factors gives on the order of 1,000 candidate configurations per catalyst composition, and billions of total (composition, facet, site, adsorbate) combinations.
+Each evaluation requires a DFT relaxation, an \(O(n^3)\) iterative simulation that takes hours to days.
 This is the search problem that motivates ML approaches to catalyst design.

 Why Oxides Matter

-The previous sections focused on the fuel cell cathode (the ORR) and used pure metals — especially platinum — as running examples.
-The other half of the hydrogen energy cycle is water splitting, and there the bottleneck is a different reaction: the oxygen evolution reaction (OER).26
+The previous sections focused on the fuel-cell cathode (ORR) and used pure metals, especially platinum, as running examples.
+The other half of the hydrogen energy cycle is water splitting, where the bottleneck is a different reaction: the oxygen evolution reaction (OER).26

 Metal oxides are the dominant catalyst class for the OER.
-The reason is stability: water splitting typically operates under strongly acidic conditions to reduce gas solubility and improve proton conductivity.
+The reason is stability: in PEM electrolyzers, water splitting operates under strongly acidic conditions with a proton-conducting membrane.
 Under these conditions, most pure metals dissolve.
 Oxides survive.
 The best-known stable and active OER catalyst is iridium oxide (IrO\(_2\)) — but iridium is rarer and more expensive than platinum (Tran et al., 2023).
 Finding cheaper multi-component oxide catalysts that match IrO\(_2\) in both activity and acid stability is a central goal of electrocatalysis research.

 Why Oxides Are Harder Than Metals